ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 ##### Description

-This function accepts a spatial object in WKB (Well-Known Binary)<sup>7</sup> format as input and creates and outputs a GEOMETRY object
+This function accepts a spatial object in WKB (Well-Known Binary)<sup>7</sup> format as input and creates and outputs a GEOMETRY object.

 [<sup>7</sup>] For more detailed information on WKB (Well-Known Binary), please refer to GEOMETRY expression format.